slassabe/iotlib/README.md

 # iotlib

-"Powering Your IoT Solutions with Simplicity and Efficiency"
+"Less is More - Powering Your IoT Solutions with Simplicity and Efficiency"

 ## Description